Roanoke County, Virginia: Politics

 Roanoke County is a strongly Republican county in Presidential elections.
 It was one of the first places in Virginia to turn Republican.
 No Democrat has carried the county since Franklin D. Roosevelt in 1944, and Jimmy Carter in 1976 is the last Democrat to garner even 40 percent of the vote.

 However, the independent city of Roanoke itself is more Democratic than the county's average and has voted for Democrats in each presidential election since 1988.

 Education

-There are five public high schools located in Roanoke County:
+There are five public high schools in Roanoke County: